fbpx

 Conclusion

-We loved the levo wines and all their uniqueness as well as the art at the tasting room!
+We loved the Levo wines and all their uniqueness, as well as the art at the tasting room!
 If you’re planning a trip to Paso Robles, you’ll definitely want to include a stop here!
 You may also want to schedule an appointment before your visit so you don’t miss out!
 For more about visiting Levo, go here.

 You can follow Levo Vineyard on Instagram for some great photos and stories!